mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "So... it doesn't sound like you're interested."

-"Mmmm, Michael, I kinda don't want to talk about this right now.
+"Mmmm, Michael, I kinda don't wanna talk about this right now.
 I know exactly what your mind is doing!
 But I still need to think about it."

 "Well, I'm pretty patient, and I don't want you to make a rash decision.
 But if you're not interested anymore, I don't want you to come back to me a month later or a few months later.
 I want to be able to move on."

 So we planned on meeting tomorrow evening.

+...

 April 4, 2023.
 It was the last time it snowed in Provo.
 It was a super long winter, but thankfully, the snow didn’t stick to the ground too long since it got warm enough for the snow to melt pretty quickly.